 - 1. Understanding the Internship School and the community around. - 2.
 Analysis of school syllabus and textbooks. - 3.
 Observing the classroom teaching of regular teachers. - 4.
 Observation of classroom teaching of peer student-teachers. - 5.
 Preparation of case study of the internship school and the innovative activities that the school undertakes. - 6.
 Preparation of Lesson Plans. - 7.
 Teaching the units of the prescribed syllabus in two subjects currently being taught in the school. - 8.
 Teaching as a substitute teacher. - 9.
 Mobilization and development of teaching-learning resources. - 10.
 Preparation of question papers and other assessment tools. - 11.
 Preparation of a diagnostic tests and organization of remedial teaching. - 12.
 Undertake case study of a child. - 13.
 Undertake action research project on at least one problem area of schooling. - 14.
 Community work, community survey etc. - 15.
 Maintenance of a reflective diary or journal to record day to day happenings and reflections thereon.

 SERVICE LEARNING

-Course Code EDU205
+EDU205

-Course Title Service Learning
+Service Learning

-Type of course Practical
+Practical

-LTP 0 0 0
+0 0 0

-Credits 1
+1

-Course pre-requisite

-Course Objectives After the completion of the course, students will be able to learn

-(CO) different social skills.
+After the completion of the course, students will be able to learn different social skills.